 I understand and acknowledge that there are many common problems artists/animators face around the world, but I’ll like to emphasise that these observations and advice are in reference to the animation industry in Singapore, and dedicated to the Singaporean animation students.
 Enough disclaimers, here are a few pointers to get you started with understanding the Singapore Animation Industry.

 1. Animation industry serves two distinct industries!

 Being able to provide animation services allow you to dwelve into two similar-on-the-surface but very separate industries, the Entertainment industry and the Advertising industry.
 Examples of animation work in the Entertainment industry are the likes of Pixar animated features films, Hollywood VFX-heavy blockbuster films, children’s animated television series, and broadcast media falls loosely into this category etc. Examples of animation work in the Advertising industry are the likes of 3D product renders for laptop or headphone commercials, 3D product end shots for television commercials, and 3D animated demos of internal workings of medication, milk formulas… you get the idea.
-Both these industries require the very same skillsets to create attractive and nice-looking moving visuals.
-The market and job market for these 2 industries are also distinctly different.
+Both these industries require the very same skill sets to create attractive and nice-looking moving visuals.
+The market and job market for these two industries are also distinctly different.
 Students need to be aware of, and understand the differences in order to know how to train and position themselves.

 2. Point 1 directly influences how you prepare yourself

 Animation is a mega-godzilla-large discipline that involves storytelling, acting, design etc. and to the other end of the spectrum where you’re tweaking light samples to optimise your 3D renders.
 It’s extremely difficult to be an expert at everything, but you definitely can be an expert at a few of the sub-disciplines, especially closely-related skills.